 Driving Under the Influence

-Have you been arrested for driving under the influence?
+Have you been arrested for driving under the influence in West Palm Beach?
 Florida Statute 316.193 makes it illegal to drive a motor vehicle while under the influence of alcohol or drugs.
 West Palm Beach Criminal Lawyer Roger Foley will make every effort to successfully defend your DUI case.

 An individual is returning home from a party, but the police turn on their lights because they notice something peculiar about the car.
 The police officer walks over to the car and talks to the driver.
 The driver smells like he had some alcohol, but is he under the influence?
 The police officer does not know so he asks the driver to do field sobriety exercises.
 Not only is the driver nervous because a police officer has pulled him over, he most likely is tired because he was on the way home from a party that evening.
 Sometimes these field sobriety exercises are performed next to a busy road with car noise.
 All of these factors are against the driver in completing the exercises.
 As the driver is completing the exercises, the officer says, “You are under arrest.”
 This same scenario happens many times each week throughout South Florida.